macbraughton/pwfu/README.md

 ## Why?

-Because sometimes you need a random password and you don't want to think about it that much.
+Because sometimes you need to generate a password and you don't want to think about it that much.

 ## Implementation